thatrandomfrenchdude/cart-pole-ppo/README.md

 - Training metrics and episode rewards
 - Live logging in the console output

+### Example Training Run

+The `example/` directory contains a complete successful training run that demonstrates the expected behavior:
+- `model.pth`: A pre-trained model that successfully solved the cart-pole problem (achieved 196.15 average reward over 100 episodes)
+- `training-log.log`: Complete training log showing 480 episodes of training with detailed timestep information and final success

+This example can serve as a reference for expected training behavior and performance benchmarks.

 ## Researcher Notes

 ### PPO Algorithm Details